mttwhlly/hyde/louie/_posts/2002-04-02-artscalendar-dot-com.md

 ### BACKGROUND
 <span class="intro__p" markdown="1">
-[ArtsCalendar.com](http://ArtsCalendar.com) has been promoting arts & cultural events in South Florida since ____.
-It is a highly trafficked website that receives a steady flow of event submissions from active users who range from individual artists or small galleries to renowned performing arts venues & internationally acclaimed festivals. </span>
+[ArtsCalendar.com](http://ArtsCalendar.com) is an established South Florida arts & cultural events site.
+It is highly trafficked & receives a steady flow of event submissions from active users who range from individual artists or small galleries to renowned performing arts venues & internationally acclaimed festivals. </span>

 ¶ Over the years, pages & features were added to the site by those maintaining it without much thought into whether it was beneficial (or even necessary) for the users.
 If the site were a house it may be a candidate for the show *Hoarders* - it was time for an intervention because of love for the valuable site hidden underneath all of the unintentional [dark UI](http://darkpatterns.org/), inconsistent styles & confusing redundancies.